inspec/inspec-aws/docs-chef-io/content/aws_rds_group_options.md

 end
 ```

-**Use the InSpec resource to request the IDs of all RDS clusters, then test in-depth using `aws_rds_cluster` to ensure all clusters are encrypted and have a sensible size.**
+Use the InSpec resource to request the IDs of all RDS clusters, then test in-depth using `aws_rds_cluster` to ensure all clusters are encrypted and have a sensible size:

 ```ruby
 aws_rds_group_options.option_group_name.each do |option_group_name|